Heliodex/Advanced-Higher/docs/Implementation.md

 For the database, a very simple proxy server was used to handle incoming requests from the website and run them as queries on the database.
 It was written in Typescript, and was required because Luau does not have built-in support for MySQL or other database systems.

 I have used systems like server-side routing, templating, and database connections in other projects, but this was the first time I had to implement them from scratch in a language that did not have built-in support for them.
 This was a valuable learning experience, giving me a better understanding and insight into the inner workings of these systems.
+The code for these systems is included for the sake of completeness, but it does not aim to fit into the suggested structure or topic areas of the Advanced Higher project like the rest of the codebase.

 Another skill developed was during the implementation of the Advanced Higher algorithms required, namely bubble sort, insertion sort, and binary search.
 These algorithms were originally designed to be implemented only for number types, though as the system deals with lots of text, they needed to be modified to work with string types as well.
 Due to the Luau language naturally overloading the greater-than and less-than operators to compare strings based on alphabetical ordering, the logic for comparing strings did not need to change.